 For this first post, I’m using boneless, skinless chicken as the protein source.
 You can use bone-in chicken if that’s what you have on hand.
 This is a really versatile plan.

 Chicken Chile Verde is prepared in the Instant Pot or Crock Pot.
-Serve it with cilantro rice and salad.
+Serve this easy dinner recipe with cilantro rice and salad.
 Save 2/3 of the chicken for later.

 Chicken Chile Verde (Instant Pot or Slow Cooker Recipe)